 C++ standard library headers not found

-Non-UProperty object member can be garbage collected at any time
+Non-UProperty object member can be destroyed during garbage collection, resulting in a stale pointer

-Objects stored in non-uproperty member can be garbage collected at any time
+Objects stored in non-uproperty member can be destroyed during garbage collection, resulting in stale pointers

 Specified version of the engine project is not found